NCAR/fire-indices/README.md

 Code for calculating various fire indices for a research project about simultaneous large fires

 NOTICE: Prior to June 17, 2024, major errors existed in the Energy Release Component and Burning Index codes.
-See the commit from June 17th, 2024 for details.
+See the commit from June 17th, 2024 without a helpful title (Add cf standard names) for details.

 ## Overview
 Fire indices can show the current fire danger, the severity of drought in an area, and likelihood of spread.
 All the indices in this repository have been written in the NCAR Command Language (NCL).
 They use a variety of inputs.
 All of them use precipitation, many use temperature, while others also use solar radiation, wind speeds, and humidity.
 In combination, a variety of fire indices may be able to be used to pinpoint areas of extreme fire danger and severity, with focus on synchronous large wildfires across the contiguous United States.